soundwanders/yamabiko/posts/2023-12-4-xs-and-os-api.md

 Seems great, right?
 Probably not if you're a better programmer than me, but that's beside the point.

-Unfortunately, this method fell short when dealing with multi-word school or mascot names, leading to partial removal of the mascot name.
-So, while `Akron Zips` was able to be processed, a multi-word string such as `Alabama Crimson Tide` would end up looking something like `Alabama Crimson`, which returned an empty array instead of the desired response.
+Unfortunately, this method fell short when dealing with multi-word school or mascot names, leading to cases where there was only partial removal of the mascot name.
+So, while `Clemson Tigers` was able to be successfully processed, a multi-word string such as `Alabama Crimson Tide` would end up looking something like `Alabama Crimson`, which returned an empty array as our API response, instead of the desired game data.
 The unexpected behavior occurred when the school name had multiple words, as the filtering logic treated each word independently.
 Back to the drawing board!

 So, instead of filtering each word, I decided to iterate over the entire selected team and check if the full remaining substring is a mascot name.
 The main goal was to make sure the remaining substring (created by combining the remaining words) did not contain any of the mascot names.
-A substring that matched any of our mascot names resulted in removal, and eventually, if all goes according to plan, we would only be left with the school name.
+A substring that matched any of our mascot names resulted in removal, and eventually we would only be left with the school name.

 Let's take a peek at the updated version of the `getSchoolName` function to help visualize the changes: